 Other duties as assigned.

 REQUIRED AND PREFERRED EDUCATION, EXPERIENCES, AND SKILLS

-Deep and broad knowledge of the area the leader manages, including the development of foundational grade or discipline-specific skills.
+Deep and broad knowledge of the subject to be taught, including the development of foundational discipline-specific skills

 Note: This job description is not designed to cover or contain a comprehensive listing of activities, duties and responsibilities that are required of the position.